artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

    reference copy is not displayed on view pages.

 5. The filename for each representation is either shown as plain text or as a hyperlink.
-If it is a hyperlink, it indicates that this user has access to this representation.
-Clicking on the hyperlink will load the file.
+If it is a hyperlink, it indicates that this user has explicit download permission for this representation.

-6. If the filename is in hyperlink format, the icon underneath the "Master file", "Reference copy", and "Thumbnail copy" label is coloured black.
-It is coloured grey if the user does not have access and the hyperlink is not shown.
+6. The icon underneath the "Master file", "Reference copy", and "Thumbnail copy" label is coloured black or grey.
+If it is grey it indicates that the user does not have access to that representation.
+Note that in the case of unauthorized users, the default setting is to display the reference copy at the top of the archival description view page.
+Therefore, the icon is coloured black for reference copies by default.
+However, an explicit hyperlink is not provided in the digital object metadata section for unauthorized users.
+This is to respect institutional policies around displaying a copyright access statement for downloaded digital materials.
+That feature only works for Master file representations.
+See :ref:`copyright-pop-up`.

    .. image:: images/digital-object-no-master-access.*
       :align: center